D7ry/cs184-proj-writeup/proj1/writeup.md

 }
 ```

 Barycentric coordinates are especially useful in texture & color blending.
-For example, in the following triangle, each vertex has their distinct color of either R,G,or B. Every pixel is colored based on their corresponding coordinates: the closer the pixel is to one vertex(the bigger the corresponding coordinate is), the more of the color of that edge is blended into the pixel.
+For example, in the following triangle, each vertex has its distinct color of either R, G, or B. Every pixel is colored based on its corresponding coordinates: the closer the pixel is to one vertex(the bigger the corresponding coordinate is), the more of the color of that edge is blended into the pixel.
 The result is a triangle of smoothly blended color:

 <div align="center">
   <image src="images/P4_Triangle.png" width="50%"></image>
 </div>

-A closer look at the coloring algorithm looks as follow:
+A closer look at the coloring algorithm looks as follows:
 ```cpp
 Color c1, c2, c3; // colors of the vertices
 auto getInterpolatedColor = [c0, c1, c2](int x, int y, Triangle_2D* t) -> Color {